wesselvdrest/LAMAS-EpistemicRiddleSolver/ANALYSIS.md

 q = Bob is muddy
 r = Carol is muddy

-The first proposition states whether any of the children know they are muddy at the start of the riddle:
+The following proposition can be read as "Do any of the children know whether they are muddy?":

 ```plain
 K{A}p | K{A}~p | K{B}q | K{B}~q | K{C}r | K{C}~r